Created: Tuesday, 13 June 2017 14:15

 FIGHT RACISM!
 FIGHT IMPERIALISM!
 139 OCTOBER/NOVEMBER 1997

 15 August 1997 marked the 50th anniversary of the formal independence of the Indian sub-continent.
-In the last issue ROBERT CLOUGH outlined the course of the struggle to end British colonial rule up to 1931.
+In part one ROBERT CLOUGH outlined the course of the struggle to end British colonial rule up to 1931.
 In this issue he explains how British imperialism was able to ensure that the struggle ended with a neo-colonial solution, where political independence masked a continuing domination by imperialist rule, and how the conduct of the Labour Party was critical to the outcome.

 India: from 1931 to the 1935 Constitution

 That such a movement was possible was shown in Part One.
 Although relatively small in relation to the mass of the population, the urban working class could mobilise the support of a peasantry which lived in destitution, bankrupted by an alliance of wealthy landlords and money-lenders.
 At key points in the earlier period, especially between 1919 and 1922, and then 1928 and 1931, the oppressed had given the national freedom struggle an anti-capitalist content.
 When Gandhi called off the struggle in 1922, his declaration at Bardoli was as much about the property rights of the zemindars or landlords as it was about non-violent struggle, and it came as the industrial working class and rural poor were not only making India ungovernable for the British, but through rent strikes and land occupations demonstrating their own concept of a free India.
 In 1931, his agreement with the Viceroy Lord Irwin ensured that key representatives of the new movement — the Meerut detainees and members of the Garwhali Rifles — remained under lock and key, and he specifically declared that ‘strikes do not fall within the plan of non-violent co-operation’.